Do You Need An IRS Offer In Compromise?

-Attorney Becky Sebastian is a skilled federal and state tax attorney with extensive experience helping clients resolve tax debt through relief services, such as an OIC.
-If you’re facing mounting tax debt and need reliable counsel, you can count on Morgan Sebastian Law to help you resolve your tax debt with the most favorable outcome possible.
-To schedule a free 30-minute consultation with an accomplished tax relief professional at Morgan Sebastian Law, call (877) 223-6605.
+Our attorney at Morgan Sebastian Law, PC, is a skilled federal and state tax attorney with experience helping clients resolve tax debt through relief services, such as an OIC.
+If you’re facing mounting tax debt, you need competent counsel to help you resolve your tax debt with the most favorable outcome possible.
+To schedule a consultation with an our tax attorney at Morgan Sebastian Law, PC, call (877) 223-6605.

 You’ll have to provide evidence that there is a legitimate dispute regarding your federal tax obligation for eligibility.
 Then, the IRS will evaluate whether they approve.

 If the IRS determines that collecting your full tax obligation would inflict economic hardship, they may consider permitting an offer in compromise for effective tax administration.
 To evaluate whether you’d face economic hardship due to paying your full tax liability, the IRS will closely assess your financial records.

 When the IRS investigates a taxpayer’s financial standing to decide whether they qualify for an OIC, they will consider these three qualifications and whether the taxpayer is up to date filing their tax returns, which is a requirement for eligibility of an OIC.
 A taxpayer is prohibited from an OIC if the IRS discovers they’re involved in any open bankruptcy procedures.